 - DISPERSION : .038

-3) SPESSARTITE Present Sources Sri Lanka, Burma, Madagascar, Brazil, Australia, and U.S.A.
-Gemological Characteristics - SPECIES: spessartite
+Present Sources Sri Lanka, Burma, Madagascar, Brazil, Australia,

 - TRANSPARENCY: transparent